The-Irrational-Pi/The-Irrational-Pi/README.md

 - 👋 Hi, I’m Dimitris

 - 👀 I’m interested in Macroeconomics and Financial Markets

 - 🌱 I’m currently learning VAR model Estimation and Forecasting

-- 📫 How to reach me dpapoulakos@upatras.gr
+- 📫 You can reach me at dpapoulakos@upatras.gr

+- 🤖 Working with Jupiter Notebook and Spyder

+- ☠️ Python programming

 <!---
 The-Irrational-Pi/The-Irrational-Pi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.